sparkutils/quality/docs/advanced/collectRunner.md

     which is the same as using array_compact, requires at least three array creations as well as the overhead of the lambda, which as per folderRunner cannot take part in sub expression elimination and other optimisation strategies.
     Indeed filter currently cannot have subexpression elimination applied at all, this also includes the array input.
-    Of course that also comes with the lack of an audit trail.
+    Of course that also, unlike Quality runners, comes with the lack of an audit trail.